 The concrete sealant must be completely dry before you drive on it.
 It can take up to three days to dry.
 But to be sure, check the manufacturer’s instructions for drying times.

 You can use concrete resurfacer to resurface worn-out and spalling driveways, walkways, patios, and other concrete surfaces.
 Spalling refers to concrete that has pits and appears to be crumbling.

-After a thorough cleaning, patch any spalled areas, filling in the pits with the resurfacer, and finishing with a trowel until smooth.
+After a thorough cleaning, patch any spalled areas, fill in the pits with the resurfacer, and finish with a trowel until smooth.

 Once the patch is dry, you can resurface the concrete.
 If there are joints in your walkway, first fill these with peel-and-stick foam weather-stripping before resurfacing.